groverj3/groverj3.github.io/content/pages/about.md

 hobbies.
 I'm an avid guitarist (mostly Jacksons, though my gear acquisition syndrome is equal opportunity), and I try to see one of my favorite prog-rock/metal bands every chance I get.
 Related to that, I've dabbled in recording and music production.
-You can usually find me playing some classic RPGs as well (Chrono Trigger is a personal favorite).
-When I'm unwinding with friends you can find me wherever fine craft beers are sold (no thank you on the IPAs though)!
+You can usually find me relaxing with my wife and our cat, Hank (named for Hank Schrader from Breaking Bad).
+When I'm unwinding with friends you can find me wherever fine craft beers are served (no thank you on the IPAs though)!

 <center>
 <img src="/images/geetars.jpg", alt="I don't have a problem...">